Author Archive

 5 Sizzling Summer Tips for Vacation Rental Homes with Pools

-July 26th, 2018 | By Claudia Moreno
+July 26th, 2018 | By Moxie Girl Team

 Everyone knows there’s nothing more refreshing than a dip a cool, sparkling pool in the Phoenix summer!
 If your vacation rental home boasts one, no doubt your property will be in higher demand during the summer months than those that without a pool.
 Moxie Girl is ready with some tips to help prepare your vacation rental home for summer swimming fun!